 We provide support in accessing finance for your business, present the opportunities available now and in the future and assist with the development of a case for grant funding, loans, equity or consultancy support.

-Our Key Account Managers understand how complex the world of finance can be when you are looking to invest and are here to offer support and hands on guidance to assist and help you manage your business finances.
+Our Key Account Managers understand how complex the world of finance can be when you are looking to invest.
+They are here to offer support and hands on guidance to assist and help you manage your business finances.

 We offer help with any aspect of business finance and work closely with national, regional and private sector partners to pull together the right funding package for your business.
 Our comprehensive support also includes: